wille/vite-preload/README.md

 ```

 > [!WARN]
-> There is CURRENTLY no support for preloading JS in the development environment, while not as important as CSS, not preloading CSS
-> will still give you a unpleasant experience with Flash Of Unstyled Content in the development environment
+> There is CURRENTLY no support for CSS in the development environment because Vite handles CSS as inline style tags so you will still experience some Flash Of Unstyled Content .

 ## Further optimizations

+### Preloading `React.lazy`

 If your app knows what pages or components that should be preloaded, like the next obvious path the user will make in your user flow, it's recommended to lazy load them with something like `lazyWithPreload`.